casapps/casspeed/AI.md

 **ALL paths are ALWAYS relative to PROJECT ROOT, never the current working directory.**

-**⚠️ IMPORTANT: Project root ≠ Template location ≠ Current working directory**

-If you're reading this AI.md from `/root/Projects/github/apimgr/AI.md` to build a project in `~/Documents/myproject`, all file operations must be in `~/Documents/myproject/`, NOT in `/root/Projects/github/apimgr/`.

 ### Defining Project Root

 **Project root** is the top-level directory of your project, determined by: